annieradams/annieradams/README.md

 I am a Lecturer at the Bren School of Environmental Science and Management!
 I specialize in the intersection of environmental science and data science, with expertise in:

 - Machine learning applications across diverse environmental domains,
-- Data visualization techniques that transform complex findings into actionable insights
 - Data storytelling techniques that translate complex environmental findings into compelling narratives for non-technical audiences, policymakers, and community stakeholders
 - Open science advocacy through reproducible workflows, version control, and collaborative coding practices, adapting to evolving data science standards while mentoring students in sustainable research methodologies